Biedrzu/Cypress-Web-Tests-Automation/README.md

 I decided to skip integration testing as in this case it will be hard to verify any two components without the third one.

 ## Task 2 Automated Testing using Cypress
+This task refers to the mini Book Store website: https://demoqa.com/books

+Automation scripts which test the mini Book Store pages of the above site as thoroughly as possible.

 ### Prepare environment:
 note: I use git bash to run all the commands
 1) navigate to